-- When the switch is at this position, Hi beam, front pilot light, tail light, license plate light and instrument light are on. - When the switch is at this position, Lo beam, front pilot light, tail light, license plate light and instrument light are on.
+- When the switch is at this position, Hi beam, front position light, daytime running light, license plate light and instrument light are on. - When the switch is at this position, Lo beam, front position light, license plate light and instrument light are on.

-OFF: When the switch is at this position, tail light, license plate light are off, daytime running lamps are on.
+OFF: When the switch is at this position, tail light, license plate light are off.